rmind/libqsbr/README.md

-# Quiescent-State-Based Reclamation
+# Quiescent-State and Epoch based reclamation

-Quiescent-State-Based Reclamation (QSBR) is a synchronisation mechanism which can be used for efficient memory reclamation (garbage collection) in multi-threaded environment.
-Conceptually it is very similar to the read-copy-update (RCU) mechanism.
+Quiescent-State-Based Reclamation (QSBR) and Epoch-Based Reclamation (EBR) are synchronisation mechanisms which can be used for efficient memory reclamation (garbage collection) in multi-threaded environment.
+Conceptually they are very similar to the read-copy-update (RCU) mechanism.

 QSBR is simpler, more lightweight and faster than RCU.
-However, unlike RCU, it requires *each* thread to register and manually indicate the quiescent state.
+However, unlike RCU, it requires *each* thread to register and manually indicate the quiescent state i.e. threads must periodically pass a checkpoint.
 In practice, many applications can easily do that.
+As a more convenient alternative, EBR allows user to mark the critical code paths without the need to periodically indicate the quiescent state.
+It is slightly slower than QSBR due to the need to issue a memory barrier on the reader side.

-A typical use case of the QSBR mechanism would be together with lock-free data structures.
-This library provides a raw QSBR interface and a garbage collection (GC) interface based on QSBR.
+A typical use case of the QSBR or EBR would be together with lock-free data structures.
+This library provides a raw QSBR and EBR mechanisms as well as a higher level a garbage collection (GC) interface based on QSBR.

 The libqsbr library is released under the BSD license.